makersacademy/bowling-challenge/APPROACH.md

 I want to record the number of pins knocked down in a frame

 As a player
+So that I can keep track of my bowling score
+I want to record a strike

+As a player
+So that I can keep track of my bowling score
+I want to record a spare

+As a player
 So that I can start a game
 I want to register my name